 It goes without saying that the concept only works with a comprehensive valuation of public goods and stock taking as laid out above.
-The initiatives of IIRC and GRI are pointing into this direction.
-If supported by major business associations they could compel the world's statistical bureaus to re-address the public goods valuation issue, with the OECD Statistics Directorate and the United Nations Statistics Division taking the lead.
+The initiatives of IIRC and GRI are pointing to this direction.
+If supported by major business associations, they could compel the world's statistical bureaus to re-address the public goods valuation issue, with the OECD Statistics Directorate and the United Nations Statistics Division taking the lead.
 The outcome would prove that societies are reaching a consensus on businesses being seen as the agents not just of their shareholders but of a wider group of stakeholders.
 This wider accountability implies that companies are aware of the magnitude of resources that are not reflected in their financials.
-If the journey goes towards integrating social, environmental, governance- and other relevant non-financial 'business-impacting' factors into a comprehensive report, the 'cost of public goods capital' approach would become one milestone on this road.
-But we might go even further: If no attempt is made by businesses to internalise the cost of public goods and to disclose a parameter which exhibits the magnitude of how they contribute to preserve and expand the societal commons, they will be confronted with ever growing agitation from pressure groups.
-Business representatives should be aware that they might be by-passed in the discussion on the issue of sustainability parameters that is taking place between those groups, standard-setters, governments and regulators.
+If the journey goes toward integrating social, environmental, governance, and other relevant non-financial "business-impacting" factors into a comprehensive report, the

+"cost of public goods capital" approach would become one milestone on this road.
+But we might go even further: if no attempt is made by businesses to internalize the cost of public goods and to disclose a parameter which exhibits the magnitude of how they contribute toward preserving and expanding the societal commons, they will be confronted with ever-growing agitation from pressure groups.
+Business representatives should be aware that they might be bypassed in the discussion on the issue of sustainability parameters that is taking place between those groups, standard setters, governments, and regulators.